tellyscaffold/clients/README.md

-> ## Minecraft Client Archive
-> This repository is a simple archive for various Minecraft clients.

-> ### ⚠️ Safety Notice
-> Some clients may trigger antivirus warnings or be flagged by security tools.
-> Always scan files before running them, and only download if you trust the source.

 > ### 📥 Contributing
 > Contributions are welcome.
 > If you want to add a client to the archive, please submit a pull request with: